Tonanguyxiro/HKUST-GZ_Marpit_Template/README.md

 ### More about Marpit

-If you are interested in Marpited, you can
+If you are interested in Marpited, you can refer to [its website](https://marpit.marp.app).

 ## What's NEXT

+### For Inter-University Friendship

+> The specially design version for SUSTech and SYSU will keep updatig with the HKUST(GZ)/HKUST vesion

 ### Further Developing